adithya-ananth/Live-IPL-Score/README.md

-This program uses BeautifulSoup to scrape live IPL scores from the Cribuzz website.
+This program uses BeautifulSoup to scrape live IPL scores from the Cricbuzz website.

 Required modules (install using pip): bs4, requests